-Combining the skills of the ANRT and library staff enables us to offer a unique range of services when it comes to disseminating theses in all formats: publication of University of Lille theses on the Pépite platform, back-digitalisation, printing services for thesis copies prior to defence, and an à-la-carte thesis service open to all successful PhD candidates for the publication of their thesis in book format.
+Combining the skills of the ANRT and library staff enables us to offer a unique range of services when it comes to disseminating theses in all formats: publication of University of Lille theses on the Pépite platform, retrospective digitalisation, printing services for thesis copies prior to defence, and an à-la-carte thesis service open to all successful PhD candidates for the publication of their thesis in book format.

 Contributing to the visibility of academic output